 important to recognise, however, that the difference between primitive and modern deposit banking can easily be exaggerated.
 There was considerable centralisation of clearance in the early period and extensive credit creation13.
 [Emphasis added.]

-Usher examined the bank’s books for January 23, 1433, and found that that the bank’s cash reserves were about 29 per cent of its deposits which meant “that the bank was capable of extending credit [meaning its “ink money”] in the ratio of 3.3 times the reserves on hand”14.
+Usher examined the bank’s books for January 23, 1433, and found that it’s cash reserves were about 29 per cent of its deposits which meant “that the bank was capable of extending credit [meaning its “ink money”] in the ratio of 3.3 times the reserves on hand”14.

 Over the years the bank’s ratio of cash reserves to deposits fell even further.
 Eventually its financial recklessness caught up with it and in 1468 it found itself unable to meet its depositors’ demand for cash.
 The response of the city burgers was exactly what one would expect.
 They granted the bank more privileges.